 The distance is more than physical

 And finally, it’s a good idea to make sure you’re ready to weather the storm of potentially losing your close relationships.
-Because when you’re far away from someone, physically, you’re going to be far away from them mentally as well – and that means you’re going to miss out on a lot of inside news and life updates.
+Even though you can use Facebook or a people finder service to get back in touch there’s still the chance for relationships to fade.
+That’s because when you’re far away from someone, physically, you’re going to be far away from them mentally as well – and that means you’re going to miss out on a lot of inside news and life updates.

 And that’s a fact that a lot of people, willing to move abroad and chase their travel dreams, forget about.
 After all, you’ve got a phone and a wifi connection, why wouldn’t you be able to stay in touch?
 Well, time zones, different responsibilities and being a world away from what you and your loved ones are used to.